-The services do not end at the conclusion of the funeral, but will continue through the days and months after the service, with contact from our AfterCare/Breavement Service Coordinator, support groups andspecial grief and bereavement programs.
+The services do not end at the conclusion of the funeral, but will continue through the days and months after the service.
+We can direct you to support groups, or special grief and bereavement programs.

 In August 2006 our services were expanded again, with the addition of a crematory.
 Our own trained staff completes the cremation, right here at our facility.
 When you ask us for cremation services, there are no other 3rd parties involved.
 Your loved one comes to our facility and stays with us, until they are cremated and returned to you or taken to an area cemetery.

 Get directions for visiting our Funeral Home by clicking here.